Fire Doors – An Introduction

 Another common question is related to whether certified tradesmen should be employed to carry out work on a fire door, whether this is related to maintenance, modification or installation.

 In a word, the answer is no. It is not required for a person to have certification to work on a fire door.
-That being said, we recommend that you only hire a competent expert for such a task.
+That being said, we recommend that you only hire a competent expert for such a task and carry out regular fire door inspections.

 According to legislation, buildings regulations and related Standards – it is required that the worker is competent at the task they will carry out.
 The HSE gives the definition of competence as a combination of ‘training, skills, experience and knowledge’ as well as the person’s ability to perform the task.
 Of course, this definition does point to the need for training, however, it does not indicate that this training is to be formal or certified.